American Girl is in free fall

 American Girl—which was founded by schoolteacher Pleasant Rowland in 1986 and then acquired by Mattel in 1998—has evolved beyond its roots in historical fiction.
 After decades of growth, the brand’s sales have been in free fall for the last few years.
 In 2018 alone, sales dropped by 28% compared to 2017.
 In contrast to Molly, the brand’s current Girl of the Year, Blaire Wilson, lives in our own time and aspires to be a farm-to-table chef.
 In her book, Blaire’s biggest challenge is finding time for her best friend while also helping to plan a wedding on her family’s farm.

 American Girl still sells some $98 historical dolls whose stories are set in different periods of America’s past, but today it also offers other generic dolls that aren’t very distinct from others on the market.
 There’s a line of $60 baby dolls for toddlers called Bitty Baby, which have no story attached to them at all.
-Four years ago, American Girl launched a new brand of $60 dolls for pre-schoolers called Wellie Wishers, who live in the present day and teach kids about empathy and friendship.
+Four years ago, American Girl launched a new brand of $60 dolls for preschoolers called Wellie Wishers, who live in the present day and teach kids about empathy and friendship.
 For $98, you can also design a doll from scratch—customizing its hair color, nose shape, and skin tone—to look exactly like your child.
 (American Girl dolls have always been on the more expensive end of the toy market: The original doll and book combo cost $82 in 1986, which is about $150 today adjusted for inflation.)

 It shouldn’t have come as a surprise that the American Girl of my youth has morphed into something else.
 It has been three decades, after all, since I first met Molly.
 But part of me is nostalgic for the past.
 I’m not the only parent who grew up with American Girl and is now revisiting the brand as an adult, partly because I have a child of my own.
 In February this year, two historians in their thirties launched the American Girl Podcast, which goes back to the original books from the 1980s and 1990s, and unpacks them.